pds-data-dictionaries/ldd-nh/docs/source/examples/swaprocMockup.rst

 specified path/location of the mission dictionary .xsd file, which should be updated prior to attempting to validate it.

-  **Note** that the version of the New Horizons (nh:) dictionary shown here is a pre-release.
-Consult the current release documentation for changes to this namespace-in-development before attempting any real- world applications.
+  **Note** that the New Horizons (nh:) and Small Bodies (sb:) dictionaries are in active development.
+Consult the current release documentation for changes to these namespaces-in-development before attempting and real-would applications, or the Github repo for latest development versions.

 .. code-block:: XML